-It’s thought that a third of UK SMEs have limited or no understanding of how invoice finance works, so if you want more information on invoice finance, here’s a guide to how it can work for businesses, from the different types of invoice finance to the advantages and disadvantages of the process!
+It’s thought that a third of UK SMEs have limited or no understanding of how invoice finance works, so, if you want more information about invoice finance, here’s a guide to how it can work for businesses, from the different types of invoice finance to the advantages and disadvantages of the process!

 What is invoice finance?

-Over 95% of private businesses in the UK are made up of SME (small to medium enterprises) with over 55% of them struggling with cash-flow.
+Over 95% of private businesses in the UK are made up of SMEs (small to medium enterprises) with over 55% of them struggling with cash flow.
 Invoice Finance is an asset-based form of lending which means that’s assets such as machinery or stock can be collected if there were to be a default on repaying the facility.
 Invoice finance aids with boosting cash flow and therefore commonly increases turnover.